onap/dcaegen2/docs/sections/components/intro.rst

 The component specification is used by:

--  dcae_cli tool - to validate it
--  Design Tools - TOSCA models are generated from the component specification so that the component can be used by designers to compose new DCAE services in SDC.
+-  Blueprint Generator - Tool to generate standalone cloudify blueprint using component spec.
+The blueprints can be uploaded into inventory using Dashboard and triggerred for deployment.
+-  MOD Platform - To onboard the microservice and maintain in catalog enabling designer to compone new DCAE service flows and distribute to DCAE Runtime platform.
 -  Policy (future) - TOSCA models are generated from the component specification so that operations can create policy models used to dynamically configure the component.
--  the runtime platform - The component’s application configuration (JSON) is generated from the component specification and will be provided to the component at runtime.
+-  Runtime platform - The component’s application configuration (JSON) is generated from the component specification and will be provided to the component at runtime (through ConfigBindingService or Consul).

 Onboarding
 ----------

 Onboarding is a process that ensures that the component is compliant with the DCAE platform rules.
-A command-line tool called :doc:`dcae-cli <./dcae-cli/quickstart>` is provided to help with onboarding.
 The high level summary of the onboarding process
 is:

 1. Defining the :doc:`data formats <data-formats>` if they don’t already exist.
 2. Defining the :doc:`component specification <./component-specification/common-specification>`.
-   See :doc:`docker <./component-specification/docker-specification>` and
+   See :doc:`docker <./component-specification/docker-specification>`
-   :doc:`CDAP <./component-specification/cdap-specification>`.
-3. Use the dcae_cli tool to :any:`add the data formats <dcae_cli_add_a_data_format>` and
-   :any:`add the component <dcae_cli_add_a_component>` to the
-   onboarding catalog.
-This process will validate them as well.
+3. Validate the component spec schema against `Component Spec json schema <https://git.onap.org/dcaegen2/platform/plain/mod/component-json-schemas/component-specification/dcae-cli-v2/component-spec-schema.json>`__
-4. Use the dcae_cli tool to
+4. Use  :doc:`blueprint-generator tool <./blueprint_generator>`to generate Cloudify blueprint
-   :any:`deploy <dcae_cli_run_a_component>` the
-   component.
-(The component is deployed to the environment indicated in the :any:`profile <dcae_cli_activate_profile>` section).
-5. Test the component.
-Also do pairwise-test the component with any other components it connects with.
+5. Test the blueprint generated in DCAE Runtime Environment (using either Dashboard UI or Cloudify cli from bootstrap)
-6. Publish the component and data formats into the Service Design and Creation (SDC) ‘catalog’.
-(Currently, this is a manual step, not done via the dcae_cli tool).
+6. Using :doc:`DCAE-MOD <../DCAE-MOD/DCAE-MOD-User-Guide>` , publish the component and data formats into DCAE-MOD catalog.
+   (This step is required if Microservice needs to be deployed part of flow/usecase)